Harold Castro Player Props: Rockies vs. Giants

 Harold Castro At The Plate

-- He has not gone deep in his 36 games this year.
+- In 37 games played this year, he has not hit a home run.

-- In 30.6% of his games this season, Castro has had at least one RBI.
-He's picked up more than one in 13.9% and driven in three or more of his team's runs in one contest.
+- Castro has driven in a run in 11 games this year (29.7%), including five games with more than one RBI (13.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once 11 times this season (30.6%), including one multi-run game.
+- He has scored at least one run 12 times this season (32.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.